bOmbuki/Load-Demand-Estimation-and-Generation-Sizing-through-Xendee-API/README.md

+#### NB: Prior to executing the main.py, one has to define the folder path to where the field data is stored to the data_path variable in Sort_excel.py
 #### Load-Demand-Estimation-and-Generation-Sizing Optimization
 - This code converts daily minute kilowatt demand data from the field into hourly data, adds random noise, creates load curves, and estimates yearly demand data for Xendee microgrid optimization.